-But, as well as all the important religious and public buildings there also has to be somewhere for people to live.
-And Paris is a huge city.
+The fact is that, with all the important religious and public buildings in Paris, there also has to be somewhere for people to live.

 The view from atop the Arc de Triomphe is fantastic, providing a 360 degree birds eye view of the surrounding area.

-The buildings in this picture are beautiful and talk to the history of this iconic city.
-I particularly love the geometric layout of the buildings.
+The buildings and architectural elements shown in these pictures are beautiful and talk to the history of this iconic city.

 I love the geometric layout of the buildings and the humor in the above photo of the headless bishop.